Walk On (U2 song)

 "Walk On" is a song by Irish rock band U2.
 It is the fourth track on their tenth studio album, All That You Can't Leave Behind (2000).
-The song was first released in Canada on 20 February 2001, then was given a UK release in November of the same year; it was the album's second single in Canada and the fourth internationally.
+The song was first released in Canada on 20 February 2001, then was given a UK release in November of the same year; it was the album's second single in North America and the fourth internationally.
 The song was written about Burmese academic Aung San Suu Kyi, who was the chairperson of the National League for Democracy and was placed under house arrest from 1989 until 2010 for her pro-democracy activities, which led to the song being banned in Burma.

-The song won the Grammy Award for Record of the Year at the 2002 ceremony, marking the first time an artist had won the award in consecutive years for songs from the same album (following "Beautiful Day"'s win the previous year).
+"Walk On" won the Grammy Award for Record of the Year at the 2002 ceremony, marking the first time an artist had won the award in consecutive years for songs from the same album (following "Beautiful Day"'s win the previous year).
 In the United States, the song peaked at number 21 on the Adult Top 40 chart, number 19 on the Mainstream Rock chart, and number 10 on the Alternative Songs chart.
 It also topped the charts in Canada and Portugal, and reached the top 10 in Australia, Belgium, Ireland, the Netherlands, Spain, and on the UK singles chart.
 It was used as the second credit song to end the broadcast of the 2002 World Series on Fox Sports.